Knowing how to analyze trading opportunities is a fundamental skill for traders.

 - Stop-Limit orders allow the trader to set a price at which the exchange will place a limit order on the trader’s behalf.

-How to evaluate investment opportunities
+Evaluating investment opportunities

-Traders have developed a wide variety of tools and strategies for evaluating different opportunities but approaches to evaluating investment opportunities can be separated into two categories: technical analysis and fundamental analysis.
+Traders have developed a wide variety of tools and strategies for evaluating different opportunities, but approaches to evaluating investment opportunities can be separated into two categories: technical analysis and fundamental analysis.

 - Fundamental analysis involves trying to identify the intrinsic value of an asset.
 Depending on the type of asset at hand, this can mean examining things like industry trends, economic trends, and financial statements.